 Nervous system damage

-Alcohol disrupts the nervous system, starting a domino effect which interferes with every system elsewhere in your body.
-This happens as alcohol directly effects vital nervous system signaling components known as neurons.
+Alcohol disrupts the nervous system, starting a domino effect that interferes with every system elsewhere in your body.
+This happens as alcohol directly affects vital nervous system signaling components known as neurons.
 Plus, it imbalances the chemicals which govern how the nervous system operates.

 Your brain controls every conscious and unconscious action your body makes.
 It also governs who you are, how you feel, your memories and your sense of identity.
 Long-term alcohol consumption will damage your brain’s actual tissue and interfere with the balance of neurotransmitters and hormones, through which it controls bodily functions.

 Dehydration as a result of regular alcohol consumption will begin to re-shape your brain.
 Certain parts of the brain will shrivel, while others will swell beyond their normal size.
 You may even develop gaps in brain tissue or abnormal growths, resulting in memory loss, confusion, severe personality changes and motor skill impairment.

 We have all heard the warning that “alcohol kills brain cells” and while this is close to the truth, it is actually the tips of the brain cell’s neurons that are affected.
 Neuron ends are called dendrites; they connect each neuron to its neighbor and allow complex electrical signals to be sent everywhere around the body.
 Where dendrites are damaged, signals will be disrupted, and your entire body may stop working as it should.